andrevega3/solana-mint-dapp/README.md

-# Solana Token Mint App (WIP)
+# Solana Mint dApp (WIP)

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 The goal of this application is to give developers the tooling for minting and managing tokens on Solana with it's latest updates, capabilities, and essential 3rd party tooling such as Metaplex.
 It is currently a work in progress.
+While initially this project will focus on minting fungible tokens on Solana.
+It will expand to be able to mint all token types on Solana

 ## Getting Started